 What is AVCHD?

 AVCHD refers to high definition video format used by Sony, Panasonic and Canon, among others.
 It's a way to compress and save high definition video onto digital storage media like hard disk drives and flash memory cards.
 For more information on the AVCHD format, please see this Guide to the AVCHD Format.

 What Kinds of HD Camcorders are Available?

 HD camcorders come in all shapes, sizes and price points from all of the major camcorder manufacturers.
 You can find low cost, “pocket” models for under $200 and fully-featured, advanced camcorders for $1,500, and everything in between.
+In fact, a lot of today's smartphones are recording in 1080p (that is, Full HD).
 Currently there are consumer high-definition camcorders available that record video onto MiniDV tapes, mini-DVDs, hard disk drives, flash memory and Blu-ray discs.